hanzki/goldfish/_posts/2017-12-21-my-year-at-fiban.md

 ### Business Angels, Who Are They?

 Following the activities of FiBAN, I learned a lot about how the investor side of the startup culture work.
-Before this, my contacts to the startup community had been mostly limited to attending to a couple of events organized by the [AaltoES][aaltoes] at our university.
+Before this, my exposure to the startup community had been mostly limited to attending to a couple of events organized by the [AaltoES][aaltoes] at our university.

 I got to see what kind of people the business angels are.
 They are a very interesting bunch and many have a background in entrepreneurship.
-At FiBAN some call angel investing as co-entrepreneurship and I can attest that as an angel investor telling about his/her investment sounds like the entrepreneur telling about his/her startup.
+At FiBAN some call angel investing as co-entrepreneurship and I can attest that as an angel investor telling about his/her investment has the same energy as the startup founder telling about his/her startup.

 ### Startups & Pitches

 I also got to see what good and bad startup pitches look like.
-I also learned that the pitch alone doesn’t raise an investor’s interest as one can make an interesting pitch about a bad idea, but a startup with a horrible pitch can have a good idea.
+I also learned that the pitch alone doesn’t raise an investor’s interest as one can make an interesting pitch about a bad idea, but a startup with a horrible pitch can still have a good idea.
 The pitches I saw further showed that there are many startups trying to solve very similar problems.
 So, I would say based on seeing a single pitch or single startup it can be hard to say if it’s good or not but when you go through dozens it’s easier to notice the ones that stand out.